guertinlab/Nascent_RNA_Methods/README.md

 cores=6
 ```

+## Preprocessing

-## Navigate to the sequencing file folder and gunzip the file
+Navigate to the folder that contains the sequencing file and gunzip the file.

 ```
 cd $directory